-The cuneiform inscription that serves as our logo and as the design motif for our endpapers is the earliest-known written appearance of the word "freedom" (amagi), or "liberty" It is taken from a clay document written about 2300 BC in the Sumerian city-state of Lagash
+The cuneiform inscription that appears in the logo and serves as a design element in all Liberty Fund books and web sites is the earliest-known written appearance of the word "freedom" (amagi), or "liberty."
+It is taken from a clay document written about 2300 B.C. in the Sumerian city-state of Lagash, in present day Iraq.